LBDI – How to Participate

 • Use one of these Zoom backgrounds during the week, and in your social media videos.

 • Create Reels, videos, and utilize stories to showcase your experience and how you’ve styled your outfit throughout the week.
+Also talk about where you’ve worn your outfit.

 Sample posts to announce the start of LBDI: